 “How about you?”

 “Work’s fine.
-Not much fun now that you’re gone.
-I know you were just flirting but I won’t deny I didn’t like it.”
+Not as much fun now that you’re gone.
+I know you were just flirting but I don’t deny I like it.”

 “So you are gay?”

-“Just say I had a strong weakness for a certain 16-year-old.”
+“Just say I have a strong weakness for a certain 16-year-old.”

 “I love you too, Jay.”

 “Tell Mike to get off his ass and clear me of those trumped-up charges.
 No one’s ever contacted me, you guys or my folks.
 I guess it’s not Jack’s fault if he’s in Europe.
 Fuck.”

 “I’ll call again.
 I’ll keep using Max’s name for collect calls.
 But it doesn’t seem like there’s any hope for me now.”